plotly/dash-sample-apps/apps/dash-clinical-analytics/README.md

 ## About this app

-This dashboard allows you to explore clinic patient volume by time of the day, waiting time, and care score.
+This dashboard allows you to explore clinic patient volume by time of the day, waiting time and care score.
 Drill down into high-volume days to view how the busy environment may have affected patient experience.

 ## Requirements